Search

 Reflection

 The world is full of division.
-We have been reminded of that with Brexit, Me Too, Black Lives Matter, the Trump presidency, the response to the pandemic, and the war against Ukraine.
-The church is not immune from these divisions in wider society and has always had plenty of divisions of her own.
+We have been reminded of that in recent years with Brexit, Me Too, Black Lives Matter, the Trump presidencies, responses to the COVID-19 pandemic, Russia’s war against Ukraine, and unrest in the Middle East.

 The problem stems from the human heart.
 So convinced are we that right is on our side that we can think the division is justifiable.
 But the call to truth has to be balanced with the call to unity.
 The greatest commandment is not to be right but to love.